 The reason behind not interrupting a child, generally, is you disrupt their learning process, who's not to say the child is thinking, "Hmmm, this pink tower doesn't look right, I wonder if I try it this way..."
 We want the child to explore materials and learn by doing, over time (or by watching other children).

-What we did in our classroom was make a note to "represent" a material to a child when we felt it necessary, rather than interrupt them in the moment.
+What we did in our classroom was make a note to "represent" a Montessori material to a child when we felt it necessary, rather than interrupt them at the moment.

 Often other children, the older ones typically, would step in to correct another child.

 Another method we used in our classroom was group lessons: let's say some of the children were not putting their rugs away properly, we gave a group lesson at circle time.

 With special needs children, you need to literally give hands-on help.

 When my son was 5 1/2 he still had trouble holding a pencil correctly.
 He needed to be corrected every time he held a pencil incorrectly.

 Children with Down syndrome can take over a thousand or more repetitions to learn things a non-DS child would in ten or a hundred repetitions.
 If they repeated it (incorrectly holding a pencil for example) a thousand times incorrectly, imagine how hard it will be for them to unlearn the incorrect way!